Rashidapp/Armory_Documentation/logic_nodes/reference.md

 ### Set Haxe Property

-Set a property of an Haxe object (via the Reflection API).
+Sets a property of an Haxe object (via the Reflection API).

 **See also:**